-Undrawn loan commitments are commitments under which, over the duration of the commitment, the Group is required to provide a loan with pre-specified terms to the customer.
+Undrawn Ioan commitments commitments under which, over the duration of the commitment, the Group is required to provide a loan with pre-specified terms to the customer.
 Undrawn loan commitments are in the scope of the ECL requirements.

 (v) Reclassification of financial assets and liabilities